 Current Outdoor Watering Rules

-On March 8, 2018, The Director of the Georgia Environmental Protection Division lifted the Drought Level 1 declaration.
+On October 18, 2019, The Director of the Georgia Environmental Protection Division declared a Level I Drought Response for 103 counties in Georgia, including Cobb County.
 Outdoor irrigation is permitted 7 days a week before 10 AM and after 4 PM.

-For more information or further clarification please review the frequently asked questions.
+For more information or further clarification please review the frequently asked questions at the bottom of this page.

 We encourage customers to conserve our water resources.
-Information on indoor and outdoor water conservation can be found on the Water Efficiency Program pages.
-Cobb County Water System has free conservation kits and comprehensive education resources on how to use water efficiently indoors and outdoors.
+Information on indoor and outdoor water conservation can be found on the Water Efficiency and Customer Service pages.
+Cobb County Water System has free conservation kits and comprehensive educational resources on how to use water efficiently indoors and outdoors.

 Water Waste Reporting